JPFrancoia/JPFrancoia.github.io/_posts/2025-08-17-feedoscope.md

-As described in the "Exponential decay" section, I can use the relevance score, the publication date and the time sensitivity score to continuously score rank my RSS articles.
+As described in the "Exponential decay" section, I can use the relevance score, the publication date and the time sensitivity score to continuously score my RSS articles.
 Over time, older articles will be superseded by more fresh/relevant articles.

 The final inference script is [here](https://github.com/JPFrancoia/Feedoscope/blob/master/feedoscope/main.py).